 Since the mid-1960s, the most common benzodiazepine used to reduce alcohol withdrawal symptoms is chlordiazepoxide, also known as Librium.
 When Librium is not recommended then diazepam (Valium) is typically taken instead.
-More rarely, shorter acting benzodiazepines such as lorazepam or ozazepam may also be used during an alcohol detox.
+More rarely, shorter acting benzodiazepines such as lorazepam or oxazepam may also be used during an alcohol detox.

 Librium is also used to reduce anxiety and fear before surgery.